lhoestq/hfjobs/docs/quickstart.md

 ### Available Hardware Options

+Some of the most common hardware flavors you can use with hfjobs:

 | Flavor        | Hardware        | GPU Memory | Best For                             |
 | ------------- | --------------- | ---------- | ------------------------------------ |
 | `cpu-basic`   | CPU only        | N/A        | Light processing, debugging          |